 By 1968, Pantridge developed an improved portable defibrillator that weighed less than 7 pounds and was powered by a miniature capacitor designed by NASA.
 This small, lightweight device is often considered the first true portable AED on account of its size and power.

-Starting as early as the late 1960s, Pantridge’s innovative designs were adopted in hospitals and ambulances throughout the world.
-Surprisingly, though, the technology caught fire internationally before it became a mainstay of his own homeland.
-Defibrillators wouldn’t become standard in all UK ambulances until 1990.
+Starting in the late 1960s, Pantridge’s innovative designs were adopted in hospitals and ambulances throughout the world.
+Surprisingly, though, the technology caught fire internationally before it became a mainstay in his homeland.
+Defibrillators wouldn’t become standard in UK ambulances until 1990.

 The Modern History of AEDs – 1978 to the Present